jesper4711/slidev-skill/README.md

 # Slidev Skill for Claude Code

-A Claude Code skill that generates beautiful presentations using [Slidev](https://sli.dev) - the presentation tool for developers.
+A Claude Code skill that generates presentations using [Slidev](https://sli.dev) - the presentation tool for developers.

 ## What This Does